Creamy, cheesy, and secretly healthy pumpkin mac and cheese.

-I grew up on my Italian grandmother’s homemade version (best comfort food ever!), and—hopefully you won’t judge me too much for this—I also really loved Kraft Mac and Cheese.
+I grew up on my Italian grandmother’s homemade version (seriously the best comfort food ever), and I also really loved both Velveeta and Kraft Mac and Cheese.
 My dad would make it with extra milk so there was twice as much cheese sauce, and I called it “cheese soup.”

 It was one of my favorite Sunday lunches.

 For as long as I can remember, I have always chosen pasta over everything else.

 Even when I’d find myself at a steak or seafood restaurant as a child, my first move would be to scan the menu for mac and cheese.

 (Outback Steakhouse makes a surprisingly good mac and cheese.
 Who knew?!)

 Healthy Pumpkin Mac And Cheese